swmaley/Miniproject3SM/README.md

 Spencer Maley

 ## Description
-This project uses Pandas and Mathplotlib to create 3 graphs of random Tornadoes from 1950-2022 and save them as PNG files.
-The database was accessed from a .csv file
+This project uses Flask to create a small web app online.
+Also, this project uses Bootstrap to create a modal

 ## Pip install instructions